DTUWindEducation/final-project-brunchyy/README.md

 - Wind-rose visualization of directional frequency and speed classes.
 - AEP estimation using generic or data-driven turbine power curves.

-This package implements Questions 1–8 of the DTU “Scientific Programming for Wind Energy” final project.
+This project fulfills the final requirements of the DTU course [**46120 Scientific Programming for Wind Energy**].

 ---